andrewm24/andrewm24.github.io/README.md

 The server persists user credentials in a SQLite database, streams uploaded journal videos to disk, **and** serves the frontend so you can visit `http://localhost:3000` to use PokéJournal with authentication enabled.

+If you open the static files directly (e.g. via GitHub Pages), the app will attempt to contact a backend running on `http://localhost:3000`.
+You may also skip login entirely using the **Skip** button to try the journal in offline mode.